 Pfeiffer University offers technology assistance to its students via its Service Desk service.
-This service is staffed by Pfeiffer IT staff Monday - Friday 8 AM - 5 PM.
+This service is provided by Pfeiffer IT staff Monday - Friday 8 AM - 5 PM.
 The Service Desk can be reached at 704-463-3002 or by emailing techsupport@pfeiffer.edu.
+A menu of self-service options is available after hours at the same number.